KnowledgeHound-com/DataApi/docs/DataSetsAPI.md

-            "description": "(optional) Any additional information about the question", "visible": "boolean (optional): Defaults to true : Do all users or only admins see the question in KnowledgeHound", "default_weighting": "boolean (optional): Defaults to false - use this question as the weighting variable by default", "weighting_label": "(optional): Display text to more concisely describe the weighting variable" "tags": ["string (optional)"],
+            "description": "(optional) Any additional information about the question", "visible": "boolean (optional): Defaults to true : Do all users or only admins see the question in KnowledgeHound", "default_weighting": "boolean (optional): Defaults to false - use this question as the weighting variable by default", "weighting_label": "(optional): Display text to more concisely describe the weighting variable", "tags": ["string (optional)"],
             "variables": [
                 {